wildanrustandy/dev-docker/README.md

 The filter pattern in `ODOO_DB_FILTER` from the `.env` file should be manually copied to the `dbfilter` parameter in `config/odoo.conf` to ensure proper database filtering.

-### Example Environment Files
+### Environment Template Files

-This repository includes example environment files for different setups, organized in the `env-sample/` directory:
+This repository includes template environment files for different setups, organized in the `env-template/` directory:
-- `env-sample/.env.example.odoo14` - Configuration for odoo14 environment
+- `env-template/.env.template.odoo14` - Configuration for odoo14 environment
-- `env-sample/.env.example.equip` - Configuration for equip environment
+- `env-template/.env.template.equip` - Configuration for equip environment
-- `env-sample/.env.example.equip_prj` - Configuration for equip_prj environment
+- `env-template/.env.template.equip_prj` - Configuration for equip_prj environment

-To set up your environment, use the switching script or copy the appropriate example file to `.env` and modify as needed.
+To set up your environment, use the switching script or copy the appropriate template file to `.env` and modify as needed.

 ## Troubleshooting